Harshit-kumar24/learning-portal-complete/README.md

 A spring boot application for publishing and consuming free courses online.

 Users can have three roles:
-- ADMIN	: can create users
+- ADMIN	: can create users, delete users & view all users
-- AUTHOR : can publish courses
+- AUTHOR : can publish courses, delete courses, update courses
-- LEARNER : can enroll in courses, can mark courses as favorite
+- LEARNER : can enroll in courses, can mark courses as favorite, can view all reigstered courses, can view all favourite courses

 You can test the api endpoints [here](https://api.postman.com/collections/32720322-f17c1cb0-7f78-4ba4-9fea-bde0296e2dbf?access_key=PMAT-01HNWFYNWHSPNNGH6Y22TEBZR5)